flipboxstudio/boilerplate/Boilerplate/readme.md

 5. Run the application via `dotnet run`.

 ## TODO

-I'm **NOT** planning to make this boilerplate works with any other RDMS but the SQL Server one.
-The problem is, current boilerplate not using [SQLBuilder](https://github.com/StackExchange/Dapper/tree/master/Dapper.SqlBuilder).
-If you want it be, just sent me a pull request.

 - [ ] Unit test, docs [here](https://docs.microsoft.com/en-us/dotnet/articles/core/testing/unit-testing-with-dotnet-test).
 - [ ] Improve [documentation](https://msdn.microsoft.com/en-us/library/5ast78ax.aspx).